 Vim 7.3 has just been released today.
-From the announcement:
+From

 The most notable additions since 7.2: